CollapseLauncher/Collapse/README.md

 Not only that, this launcher has also some advanced features for **Genshin Impact** like:
 * Choosing your voice-line language at first-install so you don't have to download it inside the game.
-* ~~Repair the game files entirely including game caches, cutscenes, audio pack and persistent files.~~ Temporarily disabled due to changes on Genshin's Dispatcher structure.
+* Repair the game files entirely including game caches, cutscenes, audio pack and persistent.
+(Only available on the latest preview build now [1.0.35.1])

 # Supported Game Client
 For now, this launcher is only supporting these versions of the game: